archetypes

 What Distinguishes the Pattern from Similar Dynamics

-Unlike *Fixes That Fail*, where the fix actively creates a poisonous side effect that directly worsens the core problem, *Shifting the Burden* works passively.
-The fix does not itself create the error.
-It simply makes the system blind and deaf to reality by killing the only chance for genuine learning and structural change.
+Unlike Fixes That Fail, where the fix actively creates a harmful side effect that directly worsens the core problem, Shifting the Burden works more passively.
+The fix does not necessarily create the error itself.
+It reduces the system's ability to notice reality and invest in learning and structural change.

 How to Move from Pattern to Response

-Acknowledge the human reality: organizations need short-term fixes to keep breathing.
-The crucial step is not abolishing every fix, but creating forced coupling.
-Any permission to deploy a symptom fix must be tied immediately and irreversibly to a parallel implementation of the fundamental solution.
-You may turn the database autoscaler up a few notches only if the CTO also approves the capacity needed to ship the query optimization in the same decision cycle.
+Acknowledge the human reality: organizations sometimes need short-term fixes to remain operational.
+The crucial step is not abolishing every fix, but coupling symptom treatment to structural work.
+Any decision to deploy a symptom fix should also create capacity, ownership, and a delivery path for the fundamental solution.
+Raising the database autoscaler can be legitimate if the same decision also reserves time for query optimization or model refactoring.

 First Next Steps